firefly-oss/core-banking-payment-hub/README.md

 2. It triggers SCA (Strong Customer Authentication) delivery when required
 3. It returns a simulation reference that should be used in subsequent execute, schedule, or cancel operations

+Similarly, the cancellation simulation operation:
+1. Validates if the payment can be cancelled
+2. Provides information about cancellation fees and implications
+3. Triggers SCA delivery when required for high-value payment cancellations
+4. Returns a simulation reference that should be used in the actual cancellation request

 ```bash
 # SWIFT payment simulation example
 curl -X POST http://localhost:8080/api/v1/payments/swift/simulate \